-- Avoid chewing hard foods for a few days following the procedure.
+Avoid chewing hard foods for a few days following the procedure.
 If possible, try to only bite with the side that wasn't under treatment.

-- If you feel any strange sensation in your filling, or if it moves, call your dentist to check it.
+If you feel any strange sensation in your filling, or if it moves, call your dentist to check it.
 Your amalgam filling shouldn't move or feel strange in your mouth after a few weeks of the procedure.

 Sani Dental Group wants to be this someone.
 We work hard every day to be the best option for your dental health.
-Allow us the opportunity to bring the best smile in you by visiting one of our dental clinics in Los Algodones, Mexico.
+Allow us the opportunity to bring the best smile to you by visiting one of our dental clinics in Los Algodones, Mexico.